 National Weather Service Cleveland OH

-across the area Wednesday.
-High pressure will build east across
+across the local area tonight.
+High pressure will build back over

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...

 No significant changes to the forecast with this mid morning

 update.
 See climate section below for record temp references.